rooty0/backup-utils/README.md

     $ chown root .config .www
     $ chmod 600 .config .www

-If your OS other then FreeBSD you must change path for each unix tool _(like path to tar, 7z, mysqldump, etc...)_.
+If your OS other then FreeBSD you must change path in configuration file for each unix tool _(like path to tar, 7z, mysqldump, etc...)_.

 Also if you going to backup your MySQL data, be sure that you have [MySQL defaults file](https://dev.mysql.com/doc/refman/5.5/en/option-files.html "defaults file")